 A value bet is a bet where the probability of a given outcome is greater than the bookmaker’s odds reflect.
 Simply put, when value betting you will be placing bets that have a larger chance of winning than implied by the bookmaker’s odds.
 This means you will have an edge over the bookmaker in the long run.
+Check out this value betting guide to learn all the basics!

 What do I need to start?